jonnyzzz/TeamCity.Node/README.md

 This is sample IDEA project for creating plugins for TeamCity.

-In this sample you will find:
+In this sample you will find
 =============================
 - TeamCity server plugin
 - With teamcity-plugin.xml